TanStack/router/docs/guide/external-data-loading.md

 The `dehydrate` function can return any serializable JSON data which will get merged and injected into the dehydrated payload that is sent to the client.
 This payload is delivered via the `DehydrateRouter` component which, when rendered, provides the data back to you in the `hydrate` function on the client.

-For example, let's dehydrate and hydrate a `LoaderClient` instance from `@tanstack/react-loaders` so that our loader data we fetched on the server in our router loaders will be available for hydration on the client.
+For example, let's dehydrate and hydrate a TanStack Query `QueryClient` so that our data we fetched on the server will be available for hydration on the client.

 ```tsx
 // src/router.tsx